maltaweel/InsectNLTK/README.md

 # InsectNLTK

 Note: This file contains code and data (pdfs) used in InsectNLTK test case.
-The pdf files included here are not all of the pds used in the article but reflect a sample of them.
+The pdf files included here are not all of the pdfs used in the article but reflect a sample of them.
 The full set of articles can be downloaded and obtained from relevant US government records referenced in the article.
 The python docs are included in the html_docs folder, which provides information about the modules and methods used.
+The file MPB_Source_Doc.csv contains relevant background on the pdf files used for analysis.
+The pdfs folder contains pdfs used, although not all are uploaded here since they are very large files in cases.
+The other folders, outside of src, are used for various anlayses and outputs.

 <b>Code</b>